cmwardcode/stock-analysis/README.md

 ## Summary
 ### Advantages
 The advantage of refactoring the code is ultimately creating a better code and to decrease the run time of the VBA script.
-Other advantages are a cleaner code reduces complexity for other users understanding.
+Other advantages are a cleaner code reduces complexity for other user's understanding.
 It is easier to maintain and requires less time to update and support which can lower costs.
 ### Disadvantages
 The largest disadvantage is the extra time it takes to refactor.
 Refactoring may also not offer a significant decrease in run time.
 If refactoring is not performed correctly, it could possibly introduce new bugs and errors into the code.
 The benefits of refactoring may not be self-evident since the functionality stays the same so the client may not notice.